dotCMS/core/dotBackendOnboarding.md

 	```
 * Alternatively, you can go directly to the following folder: **_core/dotCMS/target/starter/_** , and drop the starter’s ZIP file in there.
 Just make sure you rename it to **starter.zip**, as usual.

-* Another way is to set up the following environment variable in the `~/.zshrc` file:
+* Another way is to set up the following environment variable:
 	```sh
 	DOT_STARTER_DATA_LOAD =	'https://repo.dotcms.com/artifactory/libs-release-local/com/dotcms/starter/20240213/starter-20240213.zip'
 	```